tembo-io/website/blog/2023-11-16-vector-indexes/index.md

 IVFFlat generates lists based on clusters.
 </em></p>

-From the previous description, we can derive that the effectiveness of the index depends on two parameters: the number/size of the lists and the number of lists that need to be examined during the search (aka probes).
+So, we can infer that the effectiveness of the index depends on two parameters: the number/size of the lists and the number of lists that need to be examined during the search (aka probes).

-In pgvector, these two parameters are selected in two moments.
-As mentioned earlier, the number of lists is chosen when creating the index, for example:
+In pgvector, these two parameters are selected in two distinct moments.
+First, the number of lists is chosen when creating the index, for example:

 ```sql
 CREATE INDEX ON items USING ivfflat (embedding vector_cosine_ops) WITH (lists = 1000)
 ```

-In contrast, the number of lists to be explored is indicated during execution, e.g.:
+Second, the number of lists to be explored is established during execution, e.g.:

 ```sql
 SET ivfflat.probes = 32